GMAP/NPB-GPU/CUDA/README.md

 # NAS Parallel Benchmarks for GPU

 This is a repository aimed at providing GPU parallel codes with different parallel programming APIs for the NAS Parallel Benchmarks (NPB).
-You can also contribute with this project, writing issues and pull requests.
+You can also contribute with this project, writing issues and pull requests. :smile:

-*News:date:-11/Feb/2021* pseudo-applications CUDA versions added and IS improvements.
+:sound:*News:* CUDA versions for pseudo-applications added and IS improved. :date:-11/Feb/2021

 ## How to cite our work